 The ability to suppress display of selected features.

-Listing, sorting, and searching of features or information types outside the navigation display, acording to user-determined criteria.
+Listing, sorting, and searching of features or information types outside the navigation display, according to user-determined criteria.

 Indicators when new data is received.

 Means for entering filtering criteria such as time and distance from own ship, monitored route or planned route.